OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/external-idp/external-idp-authentication-provider.md

     ![Waiting to log into browser](images/waiting-ss.png)

-    At the same time, a new browser window opens to perform the IdP authentication flow.
-When the flow finishes, the browser displays a popup asking the user to **Open Service Studio**.
+    A new browser window opens to perform the IdP authentication flow.
+When the flow finishes, the browser displays a pop-up asking the user to **Open Service Studio**.

     ![Open Service Studio](images/open-ss.png)